-The Master’s International Program offers a unique opportunity for students to meet their Master of Public Health (MPH) internship requirements while fulfilling their dream of serving in the Peace Corps (and gaining two years of overseas work experience
+The Peace Corps Field Placement Program provides a unique opportunity for students to meet their Master of Public Health (MPH) internship requirements while fulfilling their dream of serving in the Peace Corps (and gaining two years of overseas work experience

 – a minimum requirement when competing for many international positions - in the process).